strimzi/strimzi.github.io/_posts/2023-01-22-auto-restarting-connectors.md

 ---

 Apache Kafka Connect provides a framework for integrating Apache Kafka with external systems using connectors.
-Connectors run inside the Kafka Connect deployment, connect to the external system, and help to push data from Kafka to the external system or the other way around.
+Connectors run inside the Kafka Connect deployment, connect to the external system, and push data from Kafka to the external system or the other way around.
 When running Kafka Connect, you have to monitor not only the state of the Kafka Connect deployment, but also the state of the connectors and their tasks.
 If a connector or one of its tasks fail, you check the reason it failed so you know how to fix it.
 In many cases, the issue is something temporary like a network glitch or an outage of the external system.